bramley/phplist-plugin-subscribers/README.md

 ## Version history ##

     version     Description
-    2.41.1+20260516 On Commands page group lists by category 2.41.0+20260126 Add attribute columns to list member and users pages 2.40.1+20250903 Code refactoring
+    2.41.2+20260517 Use common function to order lists by category 2.41.1+20260516 On Commands page group lists by category 2.41.0+20260126 Add attribute columns to list member and users pages 2.40.1+20250903 Code refactoring